browserengineering/book/book/invalidation.md

 Note that in this last code block, we first `read` the `children` field, then iterate over the list of children and `read` each of their `height` fields.
-The `height` field, unlike the previous layout fields, depends on the children's fields, not the parent's, and that's how we correctly iterate over children (see Figure 2).
+The `height` field, unlike the previous layout fields, depends on the children's fields, not the parent's (see Figure 2).

 ::: {.center}
 ![Figure 2: The dependencies of widths and heights in the layout tree point in opposite directions.](im/protected-field-dependencies-top.jpg)